wdullaer/wdullaer.github.io/_posts/04-02-2015-Grim-Fandango-With-Linux-Radeon-Drivers.md

 ```
 This will force the game to use the local installed version which has no issues loading the OpenGL libraries.

-I'm not exactly sure why this works, but at least I get to enjoy one of childhood favourite games.
+I'm not exactly sure why this works, but at least I get to enjoy one of my childhood favourite games.